Dear Colleague Letter: US-China Collaborative Research in Advanced Sensors and Bio-inspired Technology (ASBIT) Opportunity

 - Creation of biology inspired new materials for biosensing and response mechanisms:

 - bio-inspired multifunctional materials with distributed sensing and control capabilities could have great use in, for example, next-generation artificial skins for sustainable buildings (e.g. a breathable building skin), and intelligent mechanical systems.

 - creation of extremely durable, highly ductile, self healing materials needed to develop next generation structural fuse components for earthquake-tolerant bridge concepts might be achieved through cross-disciplinary research in bio-inspired technologies.

 - multifunctional nanomaterials with predefined physical, chemical, or biological detection characteristics are required for advanced biosensing applications.

-- Development of bio-inspired micro- and nano-scale sensing and transduction
+- Development of bio-inspired micro- and nano-scale sensing and transduction components:

 - biological systems sense and react to their environment with great speed.